monstermash2008/math-tutor-3/PRD.md

 1. Introduction and Vision
 1.1.
 Vision
-To create a next-generation, browser-based mathematics platform that serves as a true educational co-pilot.
-This platform will leverage client-side processing for instant validation and a Large Language Model (LLM) to provide dynamic, personalized, and context-aware feedback, mimicking the Socratic dialogue of an expert human teacher.
+To create a next-generation, browser-based mathematics platform that serves as both an educational co-pilot for students and a powerful content creation tool for educators.
+This platform will leverage client-side processing for instant validation, a Large Language Model (LLM) for dynamic personalized feedback, and a robust database system that enables educators to create, share, and manage custom math problems.
+The result is a comprehensive ecosystem that mimics the Socratic dialogue of an expert human teacher while empowering educators to build rich, interactive learning experiences.

 1.2.
 Problem Statement
-Current digital math tools often fail students at their point of need.
-They typically validate only the final answer, marking a student's work as "Incorrect" without acknowledging valid intermediate steps or identifying the specific conceptual error.
-This leads to student frustration, hinders learning, and fails to provide teachers with actionable data on student comprehension.
-For teachers, creating assignments that offer dynamic, responsive feedback is technically prohibitive.
+Current digital math tools often fail both students and educators at their points of greatest need.
+For students, these tools typically validate only final answers, marking work as "Incorrect" without acknowledging valid intermediate steps or identifying specific conceptual errors.
+This leads to frustration and hinders learning.
+For educators, creating assignments with dynamic, responsive feedback is technically prohibitive, and existing problem libraries are limited and inflexible.
+Teachers need the ability to create custom problems that reflect their curriculum and teaching style, while students need guidance and partial credit that reflects their effort.
+The disconnect between what educators want to assign and what current tools can deliver creates a significant gap in digital math education.

 1.3.
 Target Audience & Personas
 Primary User: "Alex", a high school student (Grades 9-12).
 Alex is often frustrated when their answer is marked wrong without explanation, especially when they feel they've done most of the work correctly.
 They need guidance, not just a final judgment, and would benefit from partial credit that reflects their effort.

 Secondary User: "Ms. Davison", a high school math teacher.
 Ms. Davison wants to assign meaningful homework that reinforces her teaching, but lacks the time to give every student personalized feedback.
 She needs a tool that allows her to build rich, interactive problems that can guide students when she isn't available and provide her with insights into where her class is struggling.
+Additionally, she wants to create custom problems that align with her specific curriculum and share effective problems with other educators.

+Tertiary User: "Dr. Rodriguez", a math department head.
+Dr. Rodriguez oversees curriculum alignment across multiple teachers and wants to ensure consistent, high-quality problem sets are available to all instructors.
+He needs a platform where teachers can collaborate on problem creation and share best practices through well-designed, tested math problems.

 2. Goals and Success Metrics
 Goal ID